Lyda Southard: Murders

-Twin Falls chemist Earl Dooley, a relative of Keller's first husband, began to study the deaths surrounding her.
-Along with a physician and another chemist, he soon discovered that Ed and Bob Dooley were murdered by arsenic poisoning.
-Twin Falls County Prosecutor Frank Stephan began an investigation and started exhuming the bodies of three of Lyda Keller's husbands, her 4-year-old daughter, and her brother-in-law.
+Twin Falls chemist Earl Dooley, a relative of Trueblood's first husband, began to study the deaths surrounding her.
+Along with a physician and another chemist, he soon discovered that Ed and Robert Dooley were murdered by arsenic poisoning.
+Twin Falls County Prosecutor Frank Stephan began an investigation and had the bodies of three of Lyda Trueblood's husbands, her four-year-old daughter, and her brother-in-law exhumed.

 Stephan discovered that some of the bodies contained traces of arsenic, while others were suspected of arsenic poisoning by how well the bodies were preserved, and found her motive in the records of the Idaho State Life Insurance company of Boise.
-All four of Keller's husbands had held a life insurance policy where they listed her as the beneficiary.
-Keller was able to collect over $7,000 over the years from the deaths of her first three husbands.
+All four of Trueblood's husbands had held a life insurance policy where they listed her as the beneficiary.
+Trueblood was able to collect over $7,000 over the years from the deaths of her first three husbands.

 She was found by law enforcement in Honolulu, married for the fifth time to Navy petty officer Paul Southard.
 Following extradition to Idaho, she was arraigned on June 11, 1921.

-Victims

 Prison

-Southard was returned to Idaho to face murder charges on Meyer.
-She pleaded not guilty in court but ultimately was convicted of using arsenic to murder her husbands and then taking the insurance money.
-It was determined that her motive for murder was money, since she had taken out and collected on the life insurance policies of each of her dead husbands.
+Lyda [now] Southard was returned to Idaho to face murder charges on Meyer.
+She pleaded not guilty in court, but was convicted of using arsenic to murder her husbands and taking the money from their life insurance policies.
+It was determined that her motive for murder was money, since she had taken out, and collected on, life insurance policies for each of her dead husbands.

 Following a six-week trial, Southard was convicted of second degree murder and sentenced to ten years to life in the Old Idaho State Penitentiary.

-She escaped from prison on May 4, 1931 and took up residence in Denver, Colorado, as a housekeeper for Harry Whitlock, a man she married in March 1932 but who ultimately assisted in her arrest in Topeka, Kansas, on July 31, 1932.
+She escaped from prison on May 4, 1931 and took up residence in Denver, Colorado, as a housekeeper for Harry Whitlock, whom she married in March 1932, but who ultimately assisted in her arrest in Topeka, Kansas, on July 31, 1932.
 Southard returned to the penitentiary in August 1932.
 She was released on probation in October 1941, and received a final pardon.